damg75/damg75/README.md

 - 🌱 I’m currently learning Javascript and React
 - 💞️ I’m looking to collaborate on Rails, Javascript and React projects
 - 📫 How to reach me damg75cd@gmail.com and da.morangarcia@gmail.com
+- 🌐 Take a look at my website https://damgcodes.page/

 <!---
 damg75/damg75 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.